Improving Transferability of Adversarial Examples via Bayesian Attacks: Bayesian Attack for Improved Transferability

 \subsection{Generate Adversarial Examples via Bayesian Modeling}

 Bayesian learning aims to discover a distribution of likely models rather than a single deterministic model.
+Based on the obtained distribution of models, we can perform a transfer-based attack on an ensemble of infinitely many models.
 Let $\mathcal{D} = \{(\rvx_i,y_i)\}_{i=1}^N$ denote a training set.
 Bayesian inference incorporates a prior belief about the parameters $\rvw$ through the prior distribution $p(\rvw)$ and updates this belief after observing the data $\mathcal{D}$ using Bayes' theorem, resulting in the posterior distribution: $p(\mathbf{w}|\mathcal{D})\propto p(\mathcal{D}|\rvw)p(\mathbf{w})$.
 For a new input $\rvx$, the predictive distribution of its class label $y$ is given by the Bayesian model averaging , \ie,

 where $p(y|\rvx,\rvw)$ is the conditional probability, obtained from the DNN output followed by a softmax function.

 To perform attack on such a Bayesian model, a straightforward idea is to minimize the probability of the true class for a given input, as in~\cite{li2023making}: